 The other difficulty often encountered when assessing economic impact is the lack of relative data for the reference condition, i.e. before the pollution.
 For instance, in many countries, there is no water quality control network.
 The quantity of the substance normally present in the environment is unknown, making it impossible to compare this with the quantity found in the polluted water.

 Certain countries are beginning to set up systems to obtain data on the reference condition of the natural environment.
-In Canada for example, three federal government agencies work together to run the Canadian Shellfish Sanitation Program: Environment Canada, the Canadian Food Inspection Agency and Fisheries and Oceans Canada.
+In Canada for example, three federal government agencies work together to run the Canadian Shellfish Sanitation Program: Environment and Climate Change Canada, the Canadian Food Inspection Agency and Fisheries and Oceans Canada.

 This program detects any aquatic contamination and is the basis for imposing shellfish harvesting bans in the concerned areas where necessary.
 Once analyses indicate that the pollution has disappeared, the area can be reopened to the public.